SolutionGuidance/psm/DESIGN.md

 ## Interfaces

-The two pieces of this application (psm-app and ext-sources-app) communicate via a web service which is provided by the ext-sources-app.
+The two pieces of this application (`psm-app` and `ext-sources-app`) communicate via a web service which is provided by the `ext-sources-app`.
 Let's call that the External Sources Services (ESS).
-The ESS takes return XML, which is handled by [javax.jws](http://docs.oracle.com/javaee/5/api/javax/jws/package-summary.html) (this takes serializable java objects and converts them to XML).
+The ESS takes return XML, which is handled by [javax.jws](http://docs.oracle.com/javaee/5/api/javax/jws/package-summary.html) (this takes serializable Java objects and converts them to XML).

 Take `AccreditedBirthCentersLicenseService` as a typical example of these web services:

-The client steps are marked CLIENT below -- paths referenced in these items are all rooted on psm-app.
-The ESS steps are marked ESS -- paths referenced in these items are all rooted on ext-sources-app.
+The client steps are marked CLIENT below -- paths referenced in these items are all rooted on `psm-app`.
+The ESS steps are marked ESS -- paths referenced in these items are all rooted on `ext-sources-app`.

-1. CLIENT: The core application defines the interactions with the service in cms.externalsources.drl (cms-business-processes/src/main/resources/cms.externalsources.drl)
+1. CLIENT: The core application defines the interactions with the service in `cms.externalsources.drl` (`cms-business-processes/src/main/resources/cms.externalsources.drl`)

-2. CLIENT:  The request parameters are translated to XML before being sent to the server, the translation is defined in accredited_birth_center_req.xml (services/src/main/resources/xslt/accredited_birth_center_res.xsl)
+2. CLIENT:  The request parameters are translated to XML before being sent to the server, the translation is defined in `accredited_birth_center_req.xml` (`services/src/main/resources/xslt/accredited_birth_center_res.xsl`)

 3. ESS: The request arrives at the appropriate endpoint.
-The endpoint has been defined in cxf-servlet.xml (startup-war/WebContent/WEB-INF/cxf-servlet.xml  lines 14-17)
+The endpoint has been defined in `cxf-servlet.xml` (`startup-war/WebContent/WEB-INF/cxf-servlet.xml`  lines 14-17)

-4. ESS: The request is translated from XML to parameters and routed to the service implementation (also defined in cxf-servlet) which is defined in AccreditedBirthCentersLicenseServiceImpl.java (services/src/main/java/gov/medicaid/screening/services/impl/AccreditedBirthCentersLicenseServiceImpl.java)
+4. ESS: The request is translated from XML to parameters and routed to the service implementation (also defined in `cxf-servlet`) which is defined in `AccreditedBirthCentersLicenseServiceImpl.java` (`services/src/main/java/gov/medicaid/screening/services/impl/AccreditedBirthCentersLicenseServiceImpl.java`)

 5. ESS: The service calls the DAO which handles the search itself.
-In this case AccreditedBirthCentersLicenseDAOBean.java (services/src/main/java/gov/medicaid/screening/dao/impl/AccreditedBirthCentersLicenseDAOBean.java) -- this hits up the third party service to try to pull down data.
+In this case `AccreditedBirthCentersLicenseDAOBean.java` (`services/src/main/java/gov/medicaid/screening/dao/impl/AccreditedBirthCentersLicenseDAOBean.java`) -- this hits up the third party service to try to pull down data.

-6. ESS: The result is passed as a simple POJO (Plain Old Java Object), whose structure is defined in AccreditedBirthCenter.java (services/src/main/java/gov/medicaid/entities/AccreditedBirthCenter.java)
+6. ESS: The result is passed as a simple POJO (Plain Old Java Object), whose structure is defined in `AccreditedBirthCenter.java` (`services/src/main/java/gov/medicaid/entities/AccreditedBirthCenter.java`)

-7. ESS: The POJO is converted to XML by basic Java libraries (javax.jws), and then returned back to the client.
+7. ESS: The POJO is converted to XML by basic Java libraries (`javax.jws`), and then returned back to the client.

-8. CLIENT: The client translates the XML into a POJO via accredited_birth_center_res.xsl (psm-app/services/src/main/resources/xslt/accredited_birth_center_res.xsl)
+8. CLIENT: The client translates the XML into a POJO via `accredited_birth_center_res.xsl` (`psm-app/services/src/main/resources/xslt/accredited_birth_center_res.xsl`)

 There is no documentation of the data structures yet.
 The other services all appear to follow a similar pattern in the structure of the